 "Yes, it's definitely put a big chip on my shoulder," Jones said.
 "It makes you work harder."

-What was it like growing up in a small town like Town Creek?
+What was it like growing up in Town Creek, Ala.?

 Jones: "It's a very small town with about 1,200 people.
 No McDonalds, no Walmart.
 I grew up on a farm.
 My dad had cows and horses.
 I would feed cows, ride horses, build fences with my dad.
 I definitely learned how to work hard and it built my character."